Pelvic Floor Conditions

 There are many types of bowel disorders that can affect everything from the absorption, movement through the bowel, irritability of the bowels and control over the emptying of the bowel.

 Bowel disorders can arise for many reasons including: a disease or injury that caused damage to the nervous system, injuries sustained to the pelvic floor due to giving birth, cancer surgery, hemorrhoid surgery or other health problems.

 - Irritable Bowel Syndrome (IBS)

 Pelvic Pain Disorders

-Due to the sensitive nature of pelvic disorders, it is believed they are significantly underreported and may be more common than the research currently suggests.
+Due to the sensitive nature of pelvic disorders, these disorders are likely underreported and may be significantly more common than research currently suggests.
 Pelvic pain may be in multiple areas including the lower abdomen, perineum, vulva/vagina (females), testes or penis (men), rectum or anus, or the tailbone.
-Back pain, bladder, bowel, sexual pains, are also common.
+Back pain, bladder, bowel and sexual pains are also common.